Kavanaugh denies two additional accusations to Senate Judiciary Committee

 The second allegation, raised by Whitehouse, alleges that in 1985 “a close acquaintance of the constituent was sexually assaulted by two heavily inebriated men she referred to at the time as Brett and Mark.”
 The incident allegedly took place on a boat in the Newport harbor.
 Kavanaugh denied being in Newport or on a boat or on a boat with Mark Judge.

 The report as read said when the man learned of the assault, “he and another individual went to the harbor, located the boat the victim had described and physically confronted the two men, leaving them with significant injuries.”

-The report said the caller, whose name was blacked out, contacted Whitehouse’s office the morning of September 24, 2018, after he saw Kavanaugh’s high school yearbook photo on television and realized one of those men was Kavanaugh.
+The report said the caller contacted Whitehouse’s office the morning of September 24, 2018, after he saw Kavanaugh’s high school yearbook photo on television and realized one of those men was Kavanaugh.

 Kavanaugh denied the incident occurred, that he had sexually assaulted any woman in Rhode Island or that two men injured him and someone named Mark.